 One unit of alcohol doesn't mean the same everywhere

 Alcohol consumption guidelines belong to a larger group of health recommendations, which also vary from country to country.
-Guidelines are based on research made in a particular place, and, while we're talking about alcohol and food intake recommendations, they depend strongly on a products' availability, social conditions and, very often, tradition.
-For example, for many countries it is hard to imagine a wedding without a traditional wedding spirit.
-The goal is to make recommendations closer and more personalised, which increases the chance the population will follow them.
+Guidelines are based on research made in a particular place.
+While we're talking about alcohol and food intake recommendations, they depend strongly on a product's availability, social conditions, and, very often, tradition.
+For example, in many countries, it is hard to imagine a wedding without a traditional wedding alcohol.
+The goal is to make recommendations closer and more personalized, which increases the chance the population will follow them.

 That is why, if you search for alcohol consumption recommendations, you have to pay attention to the country you're in and the country you're referring to.
 The good news is that health ministries now mark the content of pure alcohol in a particular beverage using simple, apparent icons.
-And, luckily, the basic units remain the same, so if you know your drinks volume and proof - you're all set!
+And luckily, the basic units remain the same, so if you know the volume and proof of your drink – you're all set!

-Here, in the calculator panel, you can check how much is a unit of alcohol in your country compared to the UK one.
+Here, in the calculator panel, you can check how much is a unit of alcohol in your country compared to the UK.
 You've also got the amount of pure alcohol in 'one unit' in brackets next to it.

 So, I calculated it...
 But do I drink too much?